apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG  proxy.config.net.tcp_congestion_control_in STRING ""

    This directive will override the congestion control algorithm for incoming connections (accept sockets).
-On linux the allowed values are typically specified in a space separated list in /proc/sys/net/ipv4/tcp_allowed_congestion_control
+On Linux, the allowed values are typically specified in a space separated list in /proc/sys/net/ipv4/tcp_allowed_congestion_control

 .. ts:cv:: CONFIG  proxy.config.net.tcp_congestion_control_out STRING ""

    This directive will override the congestion control algorithm for outgoing connections (connect sockets).
-On linux the allowed values are typically specified in a space separated list in /proc/sys/net/ipv4/tcp_allowed_congestion_control
+On Linux, the allowed values are typically specified in a space separated list in /proc/sys/net/ipv4/tcp_allowed_congestion_control

 .. ts:cv:: CONFIG proxy.config.net.sock_send_buffer_size_in INT 0